visdesignlab/graffinity/README.md

 # Development

+I built Graffinity while I was also teaching myself how to build web applications.
+As a result, I made many design decisions that hinder its continued development and support.
+Furthermore, I built Graffinity to work with a few different datasets, but I have since deprecated support for everything that is not neuroscience data.
+It's a mess.

+I strongly suggest that anyone who is interested in using the connectivity matrix or intermediate node table should read our EuroVis paper and implement these techniques themselves.
+Nevertheless, if you need to continue developing or supporting Graffinity, here are directions for building and deploying it.

+## Build

 These are directions for running Graffinity on your local machine using npm and gulp.

 1. Install prerequisites - npm and bower